 The fourth level of Patanjali’s Eightfold Path is pranayama, working with the life force.
-Yogis recognize the importance of prana (life force) which gives us life and the ability to be active physically, mentally and emotionally.
+Yogis recognize the importance of prana (life force) — that which gives us life itself and the ability to be active physically, mentally and emotionally.
 Explore various types of pranayams which can bring more vital energy into your life.

 We ask you to commit two hours a week to selfless service.
 This service can be anything you choose ranging from helping a family member or neighbor to volunteering at a nonprofit organization.